n1az/pyseis/docs/requirement.md

 Identify and select specific components from the existing `eseis` package, which are not currently available in Python.

 ### Translation to Python
 Translate the selected R components into Python, ensuring that the functionality and logic of the original components are preserved.
+For details on which components each member is responsible for, see the [Task Distribution](#task-distribution) section.

 ### Unit Testing
 Conduct unit testing on the translated Python components to verify their correctness and ensure they perform as expected.